devchat-ai/devchat-vscode/README.md

         └── prompt.txt
 ```

-Besides `sys` and `usr`, `org` is reserved for team-wise conventions.
-Your team can maintain a Git repository to store prompts in `org` and every team member can locally sync `org` with the repository.
-Those prompts will overwrite `sys` but you can still further customize them for yourself by providing any in `usr`.
+In addition to `sys` and `usr`, the `org` directory is reserved for team-wise conventions.
+Your team can maintain a Git repository to store prompts in `org`, and every team member can locally sync `org` with the repository.
+Those prompts will overwrite those in `sys`, while you can still further customize them for yourself by providing any in `usr`.

-#### Name
+#### Names

-You can use a prompt template by typing a "command" with the corresponding name in the DevChat input.
-Type `/` and the command name, as shown below for example.
+You can utilize a prompt template by typing a "command" with the corresponding name in the DevChat input.
+Type `/` followed by the command name.

-The `/`-separated path to the prompt directory in `usr` is corresponding to a `.`-separated command name to incorporate the `prompt.txt` file in the directory.
+The `/`-separated path to the prompt directory in `usr` corresponds to a `.`-separated command name to incorporate the `prompt.txt` file in the directory.
 For example, `path/to/dir` is represented as `/path.to.dir` for the DevChat input.

-Note that `sys`, `org`, or `usr` need not be included in a command name.
-DevChat will first look up the corresponding path under `usr` and then `org` and `sys` in order.
+Note that `sys`, `org`, or `usr` do not need to be included in a command name.
+DevChat will first look up the corresponding path under `usr`, then `org`, and finally `sys`.

 ## Inheritance

-By default, a command will incorporate the prompt.txt file in the corresponding directory and all the prompt.txt files in the parent and ancestor directories.
-Suppose you want to write a general `code` template with specific requirements for different programming languages.
-The prompts can be organized in the following structure.
+By default, a command will incorporate the `prompt.txt` file in the corresponding directory and all the `prompt.txt` files in the parent and ancestor directories.
+For example, if you want to write a general `code` template with specific requirements for different programming languages, the prompts can be organized as follows:

 ```
 workflows